How to Troubleshoot a Pool Heater

 • If you’ve tried troubleshooting your pool heater, but it is still not running correctly, you may need to replace some parts.

-Check The Power
+Check the Power

 Examine Error Codes

 If you find that your power heater turns on but then keeps shutting off, this could indicate that you are having water pressure issues.
-Your first step would be to look at any error codes that might be displayed.
+Your first step should be to look at any error codes that might be displayed.

 If you see error codes, including “Lo/Hi” or “Flo,” this is usually an indication that your pool heater is not getting enough water.
 Reasons that your pool heater may not be getting enough water include filter issues and pressure issues.